Top ten places to discover vegan food in Oxford

 New vegans or visitors to Oxford could be forgiven for thinking at first that our beautiful city doesn’t have much to offer for those who eat plant-based foods.
-Many cities in the UK have fully vegan restaurants, whereas the most Oxford offers is a vegetarian pub, The Gardeners Arms, and café, The Magic Café.
-On closer inspection however, you’ll find that it’s really very easy to eat out as a vegan in Oxford, whatever the time of day.
+On closer inspection, however, you’ll find that it’s really very easy to eat out as a vegan in Oxford, whatever the time of day.
 I certainly struggled to cut this list down to a mere ten places!

-The only place in Oxford that serves vegan pancakes (as far as we’re aware, though we’d love to be proven wrong), the Handlebar Café serves up a substantial and delicious breakfast in a comfortable setting.
-In case you’re feeling a bit less decadent, they also have a vegan overnight oats bowl on the menu.
+These coconut pancakes are not to be missed!
+Vegans and non-vegans alike have claimed they’re the ‘best in Oxford’.
+The Handle Bar serves up a substantial and delicious breakfast in a comfortable setting.
+In case you’re feeling a bit less decadent, they have a few other delicious sounding options on the menu too.
 Turn up early to get a table because this place is extremely popular.

-This pop-up Sunday lunch service at The Fir Tree pub on Iffley Road is offering something pretty unique in Oxford – a fully vegan roast dinner, with all the trimmings, even vegan Yorkshires.
-Somewhat sadly, their vegan roasts are on pause for the summer months, but they continue with a brand new menu more suited to the heat, and we’re sure it will be just as tasty!
+This pop-up Sunday lunch service at The Fir Tree pub on Iffley Road is offering something pretty unique in Oxford – a fully vegan roast dinner, with all the trimmings, even vegan Yorkshires, prepared by a passionate vegan chef.
+In the couple of years the pop-up has been running it’s grown hugely popular, and we recommend booking a table if you want to guarantee yourself a spot.